irolltwenties/quiz_bot/README.md

 # Study Quiz Bot
- Telegram bot for some tests.
+This telegram bot aims to make the classroom exam process a little bit easier for a teacher.

 <h2>Install</h2>
 Make sure you got Python 3.8 or later version.